sgumlaw/blockchain-developer-bootcamp-final-project/readme.md

 4. Liquidity Provider Tab - to be implemented later

 ### TODOS
+ 1. Perform risk assessment of application from employer, claimant, and liquidity provider perspectives; "What could go wrong?"
- 1. Add more checks and balances on functions
+ 2. Identify and add more checks and balances on functions to mitigate these risks
- 2. Refactor current contract into two contracts for employer and claimant
+ 3. Refactor current contract into two contracts for employer and claimant
- 3. Develop Query/Read tabs for employer/claimant transparency
  4. Set up Liquidity Provider Smart Contract and build out functionality
+ 5. Develop Query/Read tabs for employer/claimant transparency
- 5. Incorporate imported security features including role based access and pausable from open zepplin
+ 6. Incorporate imported security features including role based access and pausable from open zepplin
- 6.
+ 7.